gaozhengzhou/blog/java.md

 The third job was at Sun Yat-sen University, responsible for the development of the school management system.

-Since August 2018(twenty-eighteen), I have worked for the 广东旅划算 company as a member of the sharing group, responsible for company server maintenance, infrastructure(in扶罗structure) development, public package development and user system development.
+Since August 2018(twenty-eighteen), I have worked for the 广东旅划算 company as a member of the sharing group, responsible for company server maintenance(面特能死), infrastructure(in扶罗structure) development, public package development, user system development and the other business system development.

 During the past two years in 广东旅划算, I mainly participated(怕踢死呸铁) in the following things:
 1. Completed the CI/CD system deployment using jenkins pipline.
-2. Completed the integration(in特个雷神) the spring cloud micro(卖课楼)-service framework.
+2. Completed the integration(in特个雷神) of the spring cloud micro(卖课楼)-service framework.
 3. Completed the containerized(container赖斯) deployment using kubernetes.
-4. Completed the User middle-end system development.
+4. Completed the user middle-end system development.

 Technically, I am familiar with spring boot, spring cloud, kubernetes, docker, jenkins and linux.